polifonia-project/folk_ngram_analysis/README.md

 For component 3 documentation, covering work-in-progress on automatic detection of musical root for each tune in the corpus, please see: [/.root_key_detection/README.md](https://github.com/polifonia-project/folk_ngram_analysis/blob/master/root_key_detection/README.md)

+Deliverable 3.2 of the Polifonia project will describe the context and research (as opposed to the code).
+It will be published on [Cordis](https://cordis.europa.eu/project/id/101004746/it).

 ## Summary of tasks performed by component 1, *FONN*, along with links to relevant files:

 1. Extraction of numeric feature sequences representing pitch, onset, duration, and velocity for all pieces of music in a corpus of monophonic MIDI files.